Colorectal liver metastases (2022) – online course

 Further information

 This course covers a basic level of IR knowledge and is designed for trainees, students or young consultants aiming to acquire essential knowledge or prepare for the EBIR exam.
-Thereby, it is tailored to the European Curriculum and Syllabus for Interventional Radiology and corresponds to chapter 2.2.5.2 Vascular interventional oncology.
+Thereby, it is tailored to the European Curriculum and Syllabus for IR and corresponds to chapter 2.2.5.2 Vascular interventional oncology.

 The format of the course is easy to use and interactive by including texts, graphics, videos and a quiz to support your learning.
 The course duration is around one hour.